MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/tutorial-windows-forms-picture-viewer-controls.md

    The buttons should align themselves to the right side of the cell, and reverse their order so that the **Show a picture** button is on the right of the cell.
    You can drag the buttons around the FlowLayoutPanel to arrange them in any order.

 1. Choose the **Close** button to select it.
-Then, to choose the rest of the buttons at the same time, press and hold the **Ctrl** key and choose them, too.
+Then, to select the rest of the buttons at the same time, press and hold the **Ctrl** key and choose them, too.

 1. In the **Properties** window, set the **AutoSize** property to **True**.
    The buttons resize to fit their text.